 Sapia.ai is a B2B software that empowers high volume companies to hire more efficiently using AI.
-I joined the team as the only designer, tasked to redesign their candidate management platform - Talent Hub - for improved scalability, UX and visual design
+I joined the team to redesign their candidate management platform for improved scalability, UX and visual design

 Success: Reduced clicks in the main user journey by 75%